 As a producer Malia has fostered and developed excellent relationships working with: Strut & Fret, Gluttony, Circus Oz, Assembly Edinburgh, Underbelly London, Super Theatre Beijing, La Soiree ltd.

-Malia has also collaborated with a range of companies including Über Lingua for the opening of the Sydney and Darwin International Festivals, Men of Steel for RAV, Korea and Malthouse seasons.
-Most recently she directed the award winning NEON for Circus Oz.
+Collaborations: Malia has also collaborated with a range of companies including Pyroptix for Hong Kong and Maldives shows, Über Lingua for the opening of the Sydney and Darwin International Festivals, Men of Steel for RAV, Korea and Malthouse season.

 Growing up in Busselton, Western Australia, April started dancing and gymnastics from an early age.
 She was spotted performing contortion on the street at a local festival and two weeks later joined Lunar Circus, touring WA, NT and South-East Asia.
 Highly-skilled in theatrical dance and acrobatics April soon added juggling, clown, hula hoop, flying trapeze and aerial hoop to her bag of tricks.

 April’s credits include P&O Cruises, Sydney International Motor Show, Village Roadshow, Red Earth Arts Festival and The West Australian Circus Festival.
 She has spent the last three years working full time for Circus Oz, performing all over Australia and internationally.
 April is also one half of Two Up Circus, plays the role of ‘Kylie’ in the hit children show ‘Children Are Stinky’ and is highly regarded as a costume designer/maker under her own business ‘GlitterFart Productions’.